Cogeneration

 We capture methane gas (biogas) from the anaerobic digesters and use it to power a combustion engine that drives an electricity generator.

-We're currently trialing co-digestion at Cronulla.
+We're trialling co-digestion at Cronulla.

 We collect pulped fruit and vegetable waste from local businesses to add to the digesters, which creates more biogas.
 We can then use the biogas to make extra renewable energy in the cogeneration engine.